denten-books/plain-text/main.md

 My short history of the universal Turing machine runs counter to this top-heavy tradition of reading Marx in the inverse.
-As a device, the Turing machine fuses control and communication--and in this case, control is meant as physical circuit control, on the level of the mechanism (and not on the level of ideology or representation).
+As a device, the Turing machine fuses control and communication---and in this case, control is meant as physical circuit control, on the level of the mechanism (and not on the level of ideology or representation).
 Already in 1905, Murray writes that "if we disregard the small class of telegrams that merely express emotions, *the